torynet/opera-workspace-tab-manager/README.md

 2. Open Opera and navigate to `opera://extensions`
 3. Enable "Developer mode"
 4. Click "Load unpacked" and select the extension directory

+## Tips

+### Fixing Incorrect Workspace Moves
+If you accidentally move tabs to the wrong workspace (because that workspace was active in the target window), you can fix this using Opera's built-in workspace features:
+1. Select the misplaced tabs:
+   - Hold Shift and click to select a range of tabs, or
+   - Hold Ctrl (or Cmd on Mac) and click to select specific tabs
+2. Right-click any selected tab
+3. Choose "Move to workspace" and select the correct workspace

+This is a standard Opera feature that works independently of this extension.